diegossl/music-api/README.md

 # Musicfy API

 The Musicfy API is an information collection tool using a Spotify web API.
-With it it is possible to extract information about artists and their discography.
+With it is possible to extract information about artists and their discography.

 ## Setup